warriorWorld/About-me/README.md

 ![github](https://github.com/warriorWorld/VideoCrawler/blob/master/app/screenshot/translate1.jpg)

+If you want to use my keyboard on your own projects, you should check it out [here](https://github.com/warriorWorld/StyleLibrary)

 ### 5, [Book Reader](https://github.com/warriorWorld/StrangerBookReader)
 I developed this app for me to learn English(again) by you know, reading books.
 It supports TXT and PDF.